djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 Many manufacturers (partners) used this design (reference design card) eg Club, Diamon, Gigabyte, HIS, Sapphire, PowerColor.
 All kept the 7970 in the product name.
 Except for AMD themselves who rebranded this as the [R9 280X](https://www.techpowerup.com/gpu-specs/radeon-r9-280x.c2398) in late 2013 for $299.

 In 2020 this is about a $60USD card on ebay.
-Apparently running at 1080p (1920 * 1080) is the way to go.
+Apparently running at 1080p (1920 * 1080) is the way to go for games.

 [MSI R7970-2PMD3GD5/OC](https://www.msi.com/Graphics-Card/R79702PMD3GD5OC/Specification)